jabbamodel/JABBA-Select/JABBASelect_Basic_Vignette.md

   Scenario = Scenarios[s]
   if(s==2) SELECT = FALSE # Reduce JABBA-Select to a Bayesian Pella-Tomlinson
 ```
-JABBA-Select automatically creates a folder for each scenario, including the `Input` and `output` subfolders.
+JABBA-Select automatically creates a folder for each scenario, including the [`Input`](https://github.com/jabbamodel/JABBA-Select/tree/master/KOBsim_example/KOBsim/SELECT_JS/Input) and [`Output`](https://github.com/jabbamodel/JABBA-Select/tree/master/KOBsim_example/KOBsim/SELECT_JS/Output) subfolders, where all default plots, .csv and .rdata files are saved automatically depending on the choices of Basic Settings (see above).
 <br>

 ### Read input data files